RandanCSS/randan/README.md

                           videoPaidProductPlacement=None,
                           videoSyndicated=None,
                           videoType=None,
-                          returnDfs = False
                           )

-# The function's arguments are analoguous to those of the method https://dev.vk.com/ru/method/newsfeed.search .
+# The function's arguments are analoguous to those of the method https://dev.vk.com/ru/method/newsfeed.search with the exception of returnDfs arfument.
 # The arguments might be inputed in the function brackets as stay alone entities.
 # This way is names 'expiriencedMode'